-The Hayden Law Firm understands that no amount of compensation can ever make up for the loss of your loved one, but it can help ensure that the right person or party is brought to justice and you will not have to worry about financial difficulties in an uncertain future.
+At The Hayden Law Firm, we understand that no amount of compensation can ever make up for the loss of your loved one, but it can help ensure that the right person or party is brought to justice and you will not have to worry about financial difficulties in an uncertain future.
 As you prepare to move forward past this tragedy, we will work to ensure you are compensated to the fullest extent of the law to help cover the monetary and emotional costs.
-Contact us today for a free and no-risk consultation.
-We serve the greater St. Louis area and Illinois.

-- The parents, spouse, children, or descendants of the deceased, like grandchildren and great-grandchildren
+1. Parents, spouse, children, or descendants of the deceased, including grandchildren and great grandchildren.

 Missouri’s wrongful death law gives preference to the first class of people, but if the decedent had no one who qualifies in this category, then the second category of potential claimants may step forward.
 If no one qualifies for either category, the court may appoint a plaintiff ad litem to prosecute the action.

 A wrongful death claim can provide financial compensation for damages such as: